go-masonry/docu-web/content/mortar/listeners.md

 Mortar is designed with that in mind.
 Essentially you create 3 Web Services with 3 ports they listen on.
 If that setup can't work for you, you can still can do everything with [1 listener and 1 port](#one-listener-one-port).

-Let's look at some benefits this approach have.
+Let's look at some benefits this approach has.

 ### External gRPC and REST